Investments and Investing

 - Predator Nation by Charles Ferguson is excellent.
-An accurate and succinct account of the nation's economy for the last thirty years fills up the first 75% of the book.
+An accurate and succinct account of the nation's economy for the last 35 years fills up the first 75% of the book.

 - What Your Financial Advisor Isn't Telling You by Liz Davidson is excellent.
 This book is not necessarily about choosing a financial advisor, nor do you have to be rich enough to afford a financial advisor.
 Critics say, "This book is mandatory reading for anyone who wants a better understanding of how to manage their money."